 For example, the radar system used by our air traffic controllers is just now being updated to the most recent technology, NextGen, which is based on satellites.
 NextGen is safer and more efficient than the current radar system, which is 1950s technology.
-The technology was developed in 2002.
+The technology used by NextGen was developed in 2002.
 Presently NextGen is 30 – 40% complete.
 Investment has been delayed because of budgetary limitations.
 I looked, but could not find any research on whether these delays cost the economy more than the investment would have benefited the economy.
 My instinct is the cost of delays was high, especially when you read the benefits touted by the FAA

 The FAA has taken major steps to enhance safety and improve efficiency in our nation's airspace.
 Nationwide, we have measured $1.6 billion in benefits to airlines and the traveling public from NextGen capabilities already in place.
 We estimate that over the next 15 years, NextGen will produce an additional $11.4 billion in benefits from those improvements.

 Expanding or improving infrastructure rather than maintaining it is more beneficial in the long-run.
 Investing in infrastructure pushes out a country's production possibility frontier.
 Economists refer to the production possibility frontier

 as the production capacity of a country.
 It depends on its resources.
 Investing in improved technology and infrastructure increases the production capacity of a nation.
 See our lesson Production Possibilities Frontier.